 Myths and Disputes

-- Myth: Black Beauty has a verified serial number. โ Reality: No serial number is published in accessible primary sources for this guitar.
-Serial attributions that appear in secondary gear literature should be treated with caution until independently verified through neck plate photography.
+- Myth: Black Beauty has a verified serial number β Reality: No serial number is published in accessible primary sources.
+Serial attributions in secondary gear journalism should be treated as unverified until confirmed by neck plate photography from an independent source.

 FAQ

 Where is it now?
-With the Dannemann family, per Roth's account.
+With the Dannemann family, per Roth.
 It has not been publicly displayed, auctioned, or loaned to a museum in any documented case.

-Is it really unchanged?
+Is it really unchanged since Hendrix played it?
 That's the claim.
-To verify it, you'd need an independent inspection documenting original strings (identifiable by brand/gauge/corrosion patterns), original solder joints, period-correct parts throughout, and a serial number tracing back to 1968 production.
-None of that has been published in accessible sources.
+To verify it, you'd need an independent inspection: original strings identifiable by corrosion and ball end stamps, original solder joints, period-correct parts throughout, and a serial number confirmed to 1968 production.
+None of that documentation has been published.
+The claim may be entirely accurate β but the absence of a published inspection, given how much it would strengthen the provenance, is itself something worth noting.

 What's the most documented Hendrix guitar?
-The Woodstock Strat (serial 240981, on loan to The Met from MoPOP).
-The Met's object record gives specs down to knob color and trem type, with multiple independent sources for provenance and modification history.
+The Woodstock Strat (serial 240981, permanent collection at MoPOP in Seattle).
+The Met's archived object record covers specs down to knob color and trem type, with multiple independent sources for provenance and modification history.

-What's the closest equivalent I can buy?
-Any late-1960s Strat in black โ or the Fender Jimi Hendrix Stratocaster at around $900.
-See the Fender Stratocaster page for used market data.
+What's the closest guitar I can actually buy?
+A late-1960s Strat in black β factory color preferred, refinishes are common.
+The Fender Jimi Hendrix Stratocaster (around $900) is the production answer.
+See the vintage Stratocaster page for used market data on period instruments.